kellifeeser/hfd-microbiome/docs/github_OrganizingManuscriptAnalyses_wk12.md

 As a result, relatively little is known about the community-level principles that govern microbiota restructuring during chronic dietary perturbation.
 In particular, the ecological processes underlying microbial community divergence across diets and over time remain poorly defined.
 Without this understanding, it is difficult to distinguish between deterministic patterns of microbial selection (e.g., driven by nutrient availability or host immune tone) and stochastic community drift.
 This gap limits our ability to generalize microbial signatures of disease or therapeutic response across models and populations.\

-**Community Dissimilarity as a [Mechanistic] Lens on Microbial Assembly and Function** Gut microbiota contribute fundamentally to host metabolism, immune calibration, nutrient processing, and epithelial barrier integrity.
+**Community Dissimilarity as a [~~Mechanistic~~] Lens on Microbial Assembly and Function (if there is a story here)** Gut microbiota contribute fundamentally to host metabolism, immune calibration, nutrient processing, and epithelial barrier integrity.
 These functions are not only shaped by microbial taxonomic composition but also by emergent properties of community structure and assembly.
 A substantial body of work demonstrates that within-sample diversity (α-diversity) correlates with microbial richness, metabolic flexibility, and functional potential.
 However, a growing body of theory and empirical evidence increasingly recognizes that variation between communities—β-diversity—is an equally critical determinant of system-level resilience, responsiveness, and ecological function (@Mori2018).
 Moreover, [it is a more?] biologically-meaningful dimension of microbiome [variation]...

 In both natural ecosystems and host-associated microbiotas, β-diversity captures how communities differ—in composition, structure, and inferred function—across space, time, or treatment.
 This inter-sample variation plays a central role in shaping not only which functions are present, but how they are distributed, and whether they are redundant or complementary across systems.
 In the context of complex diseases such as non-alcoholic fatty liver disease (NAFLD), it is increasingly evident that microbial community composition varies substantially between individuals even under identical genetic and dietary backgrounds, and that this variation may modulate host susceptibility to metabolic dysfunction.